 Withdrawal Requirements and procedures for officially withdrawing from the institution.

 For More Information about Southern Methodist University explore the U.S. Department of Education's College Navigator page.

-Financial assistance available to students enrolled in the institution.
+Financial assistance is available to students enrolled in the institution.

-Costs of attending the institution, including tuition and fees charged to full-time and part-time students, estimates of costs for necessary books and supplies, estimates of typical charges for room and board, estimates of transportation costs for students, and any additional cost of a program in which a student is enrolled or expresses a specific interest.
+Costs of attending the institution, including tuition and fees charged to full-time and part-time students, estimates of costs for necessary books and supplies, estimates of typical charges for room and board, estimates of transportation costs for students, and any additional cost of a program in which a student is enrolled.

-Student Employment - The Federal Work Study Program is a need-based work opportunity.
-Students who are eligible can apply for on or off-campus work study jobs, and earn the Federal Work Study award as hourly wages.
+Student Employment - The Federal Work Study Program is a financial need-based work opportunity for eligible students.
+Students who are awarded the grant can apply for on or off-campus work study jobs, and earn the Federal Work Study award as hourly wages.
 Eligibility is based on financial need, determined by the Financial Aid Office each year a student has submitted a FASFA.

-Terms and conditions under which students receiving William D. Ford Federal Direct Loan assistance may obtain deferral of the repayment of the principal and interest of the loan for:
+Terms and conditions under which students receiving William D. Ford Federal Direct Loan assistance may obtain deferral of the repayment of the principal and/or interest of the loan for:

 service under the Peace Corps Act;

 service under the Domestic Volunteer Service Act of 1973; or

 comparable service as a volunteer for a tax-exempt organization of demonstrated effectiveness in the field of community service.